mKeRix/room-assistant/docs/integrations/bluetooth-low-energy.md

 ::: warning

-This integration cannot be used together with [Bluetooth Classic](./bluetooth-classic).
+Using this together with [Bluetooth Classic](./bluetooth-classic) requires multiple Bluetooth adapters.

 :::